Today the very best sales teams are characterised by an ability to make informed decisions using accurate, real-time data.

 This enables you to be on the phone, talking to your customer before anyone else.
 In the UK today, 99% of businesses aren’t doing this, but if you’re in the 1% that is doing it, then the whole of the market is open to you.

-An insurance provider may use Red Flag Alert to monitor company growth in terms of net worth and asset value.
+An insurance provider may use Red Flag Alert to monitor company growth in terms of net worth and business asset value.

 A suitable sales trigger for this could be when a company files its annual accounts.
 A business in this position may be seeking to adjust its insurance to reflect growth – so this would be the perfect time to get in touch and offer a free insurance review to provide a more suitable insurance package.